scarborough-courtney/ohimanual/content/accessing_github_repos.md

 RStudio can sync files with GitHub directly, and can be used instead of the GitHub App.
 Like the GitHub App, it will capture the changes made to any files within the repository, no matter which software was used to modify them.
 The advantage for using RStudio to sync instead of the GitHub App is if you are working with R scripts already.
 In RStudio, you sync by first pulling and then pushing (separately); in the GitHub App these two functions are done together.

-Launch your project in RStudio by double-clicking the `.Rproj` file.
+Launch your project in RStudio by double-clicking the `.Rproj` file in the assessment folder on your local hard drive.

 > ![](https://docs.google.com/drawings/d/11F2lbB1S56ccZK5CbCxga4SEiRoE6E0-3QtZO99p37A/pub?w=384&h=288)

-When you modify or add a file, the file will appear in the 'Git' window.
+When you modify or add a file, the file will appear in the 'Git' window once it has been saved.
 In the example below, the file `test.R` was created.

 1. Clicking the 'Staged' box and the 'Commit' button opens a new window where you can review changes.
 2. Type a commit message that is informative to the changes you've made.